Cray-HPE/docs-sat/docs/usage/sat_bootprep.md

 ```

 Here is an example of a BOS session template that refers to an image from the
-input file by its `ref_name`.
-This requires that an image defined in the input
+input file by its `ref_name` and targets nodes with the role `Compute` and the
+architecture `ARM` in HSM.
+Note that using the `image_ref` key requires that
-file specifies `example-image` as the value of its `ref_name` key.
+an image defined in the input file specifies `example-image` as the value of
+its `ref_name` key.

 ```yaml
 session_templates: